amirsciammas/interview-mlops-engineer/README.md

     container.kill()
 ```

-Now we can tests against the API using that running container:
+Now we can test against the API using that running container:

 ```python
 def test_api_model_loaded(api_container):